 INTERPRETATION: ALT-803 in combination with nivolumab can be safely administered in an outpatient setting.
 The promising clinical activity observed with the addition of ALT-803 to the regimen of patients with PD-1 monoclonal antibody relapsed and refractory disease shows evidence of anti-tumour activity for a new class of agents in NSCLC.

 FUNDING: Altor BioScience (a NantWorks company), National Institutes of Health, and Medical University of South Carolina Hollings Cancer Center.

 Earle A. Chiles Research Institute

 Wrangle, John M; Velcheti, Vamsidhar; Patel, Manish R; Garrett-Mayer, Elizabeth; Hill, Elizabeth G; Ravenel, James G; Miller, Jeffrey S; Farhad, Mohammad; Anderton, Kate; Lindsey, Kathryn; Taffaro-Neskey, Michele; Sherman, Carol; Suriano, Samantha; Swiderska-Syn, Marzena; Sion, Amy; Harris, Joni; Edwards, Andie R; Rytlewski, Julie A; Sanders, Catherine M; Yusko, Erik C; Robinson, Mark D; Krieg, Carsten; Redmond, William L; Egan, Jack O; Rhode, Peter R; Jeng, Emily K; Rock, Amy D; Wong, Hing C; and Rubinstein, Mark P, "ALT-803, an IL-15 superagonist, in combination with nivolumab in patients with metastatic non-small cell lung cancer: a non-randomised, open-label, phase 1b trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 822.